mxagar/elastic_search_guide/README.md

 # Elastic Search API: https://localhost:9200
 ```

-Troublesooting: If we get an error, make sure that `.../kibana-8.14.3/config/kibana.yaml` contains the line
+Troubleshooting: If we get an error, make sure that `.../kibana-8.14.3/config/kibana.yaml` contains the line

 ```
 elasticsearch.hosts: ["https://localhost:9200"]